**These posts often contain affiliate links. Please see our disclosure policy for details.**

 The pine cones will close up as they get wet, so don’t panic.
 This is normal.

 Step 3.
-Bake pine cones in 200 degree oven.
+Bake pine cones in a 200-degree Fahrenheit oven.

 Next, take the pinecones out of the water and rinse them.
 Using a strainer is the easiest way to do this.